 The purpose of this article The two-fold purpose of this article is to: Enable early stage startups, prior to scaling, to understand the due diligence questions they may encounter from an investor.
 Enable an investor to structure a set of due diligence questions.
 You may download a PDF of this article from: Due diligence questions … Continue reading Due diligence questions for an early stage startup.

 The purpose of this article.
 The two-fold purpose of this article is to: Provide an investment memo template for a startup investor, investment fund, or angel group.
 Enable early stage startups to understand how they will be assessed.
 This article is linked to “Due diligence questions for an early stage startup”1 You may download a … Continue reading Startup investment memo

 The purpose of this article This article has a two-fold purpose: Provide definitions of startup terminology and metrics.
 My various articles will refer to this article, which means that I don’t have to include definitions and metrics in each article.
-Enable a startup to quickly create its own set of terminology and metrics You may … Continue reading Startup terminology and metrics.
+Enable a startup to quickly create its own set of terminology and metrics.
+There is … Continue reading Startup terminology and metrics.
+V3

 Purpose: This article has a two-fold purpose Encourage startup founders to research the deal-killer evaluation criteria used by investors to quickly determine whether to devote further time to learn about a startup.
 Given the massive number of startups looking for funding, time constraints force investors to be able to say “no” as quickly as possible. … Continue reading Pitch evaluation – What are deal killers?